 Two fisheries managed by the Gulf Council (red drum and coral) prohibit all harvest; thus, no monitoring, electronic or otherwise, is needed.
-Although a FMP (joint with the South Atlantic) exists for spiny lobster, most management occurs via the State of Florida.
+Although a FMP (joint with the South Atlantic) exists for spiny lobster, most management occurs via the Florida Fish and Wildlife Conservation Commission.